 In addition to the possibility of losing your driver's license, a reckless driving conviction will adversely impact your driving record, automobile insurance, will result in 6 driving demerit points being assessed to your Virginia driving record by DMV and the conviction will appear on your Virginia driving for 11 years.
 Even if a reckless driving conviction does not result in jail time, you still may incur a high fine; and if you admit guilt in court, that admission may be used against you at a later civil hearing in those reckless driving charges that resulted in an automobile accident and a civil suit has been filed against you for personal injury of the other motorist.
 To avoid or reduce these penalties, it is in your best interest to work with a reckless driving lawyer serving Fairfax.
 A good attorney can often help you reduce or eliminate your Fairfax reckless driving charge.

 Reckless driving in Fairfax is defined under Virginia reckless driving law.
 Exceeding the speed limit is the most common reason for a reckless driving charge.
-Under Virginia Code Section 46.2-862, drivers may be accused of reckless driving when they are speeding at least twenty miles per hour over the posted speed limit or over eighty miles per hour regardless of the posted speed limit.
+Under Virginia Code Section 46.2-862, drivers may be accused of reckless driving when they are speeding at least twenty miles per hour over the posted speed limit or over eighty-five miles per hour regardless of the posted speed limit.
 Additionally, under Virginia Code Section 46.2-852, irrespective of the maximum speeds permitted by law, you may be charged with reckless driving when you drive a motor vehicle on any highway recklessly or at a speed or in a manner to endanger the life, limb, or property of any person.
 You can receive a reckless driving charge for a plethora of other reasons:

 - Aggressive driving